stasfeelin/yadiDuplicates/README.md

 # yadiDuplicates
-notebook to find allocate duplicates in your Yandex.Disk cloud storage
+notebook to allocate duplicates in your Yandex.Disk cloud storage